 Local food by the books

-In 2014, more than 800 teachers, parents, food service staff, and other community partners received trainings around the state, to run farm to school programs in their own communities.
-In 2016, 24 school districts and community partners received state grant funds to run educational programs.
+In 2018, more than 350 teachers, parents, food service staff, and other community partners received trainings to run farm to school programs in their own communities.
+In 2017, 22 school districts and community partners received state grant funds to run educational programs.
 These farm to school trailblazers are not only teaching kids about food, but are also using food as a gateway into learning about all sorts of subjects, from math to art literacy.
 These educational opportunities have the added benefit of increasing the likelihood that kids will try and like new fruits and vegetables, since it usually takes at least eight exposures to a new food before a child is ready to like it.

-In 2015, Oregon decided to invest $4.5 million, and the benefits are rippling across the entire state economy.
+Since 2011, Oregon has invested over $25 million, and the benefits are rippling across the entire state economy.

 When it comes to Oregon’s economy, the impact of school food is on the rise: Oregon schools spend about a quarter of their budget on local food.
 Farm to school generated more than $21 million and 100 jobs in the 2011-2012 school year.
 But, there’s more work to be done, including working intentionally to make these economic benefits available to everyone across the supply chain and identifying opportunities to support socially disadvantaged producers, farmworkers, and laborers.